 Guzzler pump valves seal best when wet.
-To achieve the best vacuum with your Guzzler, we recommend that you install a small (1/8" to 1/4" in diameter) recirculation line from your collection tank back to the inlet of the Guzzler (Figure 5).
+To achieve the best vacuum with your Guzzler, we recommend that you install a small (1/8"-1/4") recirculation line from your collection tank back to the inlet of the Guzzler (Figure 6).
 Regulate this backflow of sap by installing a small shutoff needle valve where the line connects to the inlet.
 When the pump is running, open the valve to allow a small amount of sap to flow back from the collection tank into the pump.
 This ensures the valves remain wet and seal optimally.
-With a recirculating line, some users have increased vacuum to as much as 28 in Hg.
+With a recirculating line, some users have increased vacuum to as much as 25 in Hg.